If you can’t find your answer here, let me know and I will get you the answer.

 A: A suggestion system relies on the submitter identifying an opportunity for improvement and the solution.
 Solutions which are not obvious, will not be suggested, and therefore continue to waste time and resources.
 Your largest opportunities for improvement are normally not obvious and are a component of larger problems.
 Organizations that compliment suggestion systems with a structured approach to identifying and eliminating waste, are better able to succeed.
 Most waste is concealed in the everyday processes, which are typically altered to compensate for waste rather than identifying and removing it.
-If you would like assistance, contact me to schedule your free improvement strategy session.
+If you would like assistance, contact me to schedule your free improvement strategy conversation.

 Q: We are a small company, can we benefit by implementing performance improvement?

 A: Yes.
 Performance improvement is universally applicable.
 I make proven tools and techniques available to all organizations, regardless of type, size, product, or location.

 Q: If we implement performance improvement do we have to join different organizations?

 A: Definitely not.
 You can benefit from performance improvement without the recurring expenses of joining different organizations, although you may benefit by joining some organizations.

 Q: Why should we document our processes when everyone knows what to do?

 A: Everything is a process whether or not it is documented.
 Without documented processes there will be constant variation, which wastes time and money.
 To successfully repeat and stabilize a process, you must document it.
 Once a process is stable, it can be improved and possibly automated.
 Processes are an excellent method to retain and share knowledge, especially if your people are new, promoted, or leave unexpectedly.
 The best approach is visual knowledge management (VKM).
 VKM is six (6) times more effect than words alone, increases productivity 25%, and reduces education time as much as 80%.

 Q: We hold a large market share, why should we be concerned?